utopia-php / circuit-breaker

 The circuit breaker operates in three states:

 - CLOSED (normal operation) — calls pass through to the protected service.
-Failures are counted; once they reach
+Outcomes are recorded in a rolling

-threshold, the circuit transitions to OPEN. - OPEN (blocking) — calls are immediately short-circuited to the
+window; once at leastminimumThroughputcalls have been seen andfailureRatioof them failed, the circuit transitions to OPEN.
+See why a rate and not a count. - OPEN (blocking) — calls are immediately short-circuited to the

 opencallback (your fallback).
 Aftertimeoutseconds the circuit transitions to HALF_OPEN. - HALF_OPEN (probing recovery) — the next calls execute the